Skip to main content

 arn:aws:bedrock:us-east-2:123456789012:agent/ABCD1234EF

-• Provider configured for different region than agent
+• Provider configured for a different region than the agent.

 Solutions: